What kind of water for bonsai tree

 • Consistent water quality: Filtered water provides a consistent and reliable source of water for your bonsai trees.
 Tap water quality can vary depending on your location, while filtered water maintains a consistent composition, giving your bonsai trees the ideal environment for growth.

-See also How to properly grow a bonsai tree
+See also How to make bonsai from nursery plant

 Investing in a water filter or using filtered water from another source can improve the overall health and vitality of your bonsai trees.
 By eliminating harmful chemicals, reducing mineral buildup, preventing leaf burn, avoiding contaminants, and ensuring consistent water quality, filtered water can contribute to the long-term success of your bonsai trees.